Advertiser Disclosure

 An alpine holiday is a bit like a ski boot.
 There is no one-size-fits-all option that works for everyone, and the same is true when considering which season pass best suits you and your family.

-I recommend planning which mountain(s) you intend to visit and working backward from there, keeping in mind that some of the passes cover multiple mountains and all have different benefits.
-Also, always remember to read the fine print regarding holiday restrictions, blackout periods, usage limits, and timings.
+I recommend planning which mountains you intend to visit and working backward from there, keeping in mind that some of the passes cover multiple mountains and all have different benefits.
+Also, always remember to read the fine print regarding holiday restrictions, blackout periods, usage limits, and timing.

 Then, once you commit to your pass, make sure you use it!
 Life is short, and if you’re anything like me, the mountain is my happy place.
 When you’re carving down that mountain on your skis or board, you literally can’t think of anything else but your next turn.
 And when you get to the point in the season when you’ve visited the mountain enough that your pass has paid for itself, there’s no better feeling than knowing you’re essentially skiing for free.

-Lastly, and as an Aussie snowboarder writing for a U.S. publication, I know you’re spoiled for choice when it comes to ski resorts in your home country.
-Still, I encourage you to use your season pass to full advantage and book a trip to the Southern Hemisphere and come and enjoy some awesome Australian snow, or visit our cousins in New Zealand and carve up some Kiwi powder.
+Lastly, as an Aussie snowboarder writing for a U.S. publication, I know you’re spoiled for choice when it comes to ski resorts in your home country.
+Still, I encourage you to use your season pass to full advantage and book a trip to the southern hemisphere.
+Come enjoy the awesome Australian snow or visit our cousins in New Zealand and carve up some Kiwi powder.

-After all, we live in a world of a 365-day ski season and endless winter — you just have to chase it.
+After all, we live in a world with a 365-day ski season and endless winter — you just have to chase it.

 Frequently Asked Questions